leslie-alldridge/xero-bulk-void-invoice-tool/README.md

 ## Running this locally

 You can run the code locally from the root directory by using `npm run dev`.
+You'll likely need to run `npm i` in both the `root directory` and `client` directory to get all the node_modules required in this project.
 Since there's no HTTP duration limits locally you could remove the batched calls from the react frontend and just do one massive call to `/void` with hundreds / thousands of invoice ids.

 Please see [my local environment documentation](/docs/localenv.md)